LKremer/AAV-screening/03_single-cell-RNA-seq/README.md

 This produces two unfiltered count matrices in h5ad-format here:
 "sample_1/counts_unfiltered/adata.h5ad" and "sample_2/counts_unfiltered/adata.h5ad".
-These files can be opened in Scanpy for further filtering and pre-processing of our single cell data, "01_scRNA-seq-preprocessing.html".
+These files can be opened in Scanpy for further filtering and pre-processing of our single cell data, see "01_scRNA-seq-preprocessing.html".